 Riders on both the Race and the Ride will start and finish in Jindabyne.

 The Race will take riders from Jindabyne to Rocky Plains, Berridale, the King of the Mountain sections at Col de Beloka and Col de Kosciuszko, descending back to Jindabyne.
-The Race route is longer this year at 170km with a 3,000m height gain, with the new, long descent.
+The Race route is 170km long with a 3,000m height gain, with the long descent.
 The Race will have four Food Zones and two Energy Zones.

-The Ride will follow the same route as the Race but will return to Jindabyne after Col de Beloka to finish at the L’Étape Australia Village, which this year returns to the banks of Lake Jindabyne.
+The Ride will follow the same route as the Race but will return to Jindabyne after Col de Beloka to finish at the L’Étape Australia Village, which is located on the banks of Lake Jindabyne.
 The Ride is 108km with a 1,600m height gain.
 The Ride will have two Food Zones and one Energy Zone.

 The Finish for both the Race and the Ride in Jindabyne will bring the riders, supporters and the local community together in a festive atmosphere with Matt Keenan calling in the riders as they cross the line.

-All the social, logistical and administrative activities will be concentrated in the L’Étape Australia Village at Banjo Patterson Park in Jindabyne, including overnight secure bike parking.
+All the social, logistical and administrative activities will be concentrated in the L’Étape Australia Village at Banjo Patterson Park in Jindabyne.

 The Race and The Ride